brainhack-ch/eeg-vr-control/eeg/idun_guardian_client_beta/README.md

     pipenv shell
     ```

-4. After the environment is activated, install the Python SDK using the following command:
-    - With a [conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) use the following command:
-    ```bash
-    pip install idun-guardian-client-beta
-    ```
-    or
-    - With a [pipenv environment](https://pypi.org/project/pipenv/) use the following command:
-    ```bash
-    pipenv install idun-guardian-client-beta
-    ```

-5. After installing the package, make sure that the dependencies are correctly installed by running the following command and inspecting the packages installed in the terminal output:
+5. Make sure that the dependencies are correctly installed by running the following command and inspecting the packages installed in the terminal output:

     ```bash
     pip list